klalicki/JSFunFall2022/projects/final-project/FinalProject.md

 We realize that we did not teach design in this class, but there is no way to get around the fact that design must be a part of the process.
 We will not grade your project on how good it looks, but a good design will make a better impression with employers, so please try to make your application look as nice as possible.

 You are welcome to use a CSS frameworks like [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/), [Bulma](https://bulma.io/documentation/overview/start/), or [UIKit](https://getuikit.com/docs/introduction).
 You may see instructions to install with npm or yarn.
 If you haven't done this before, I would not recommend this.
-Instead, I would search for instructions on how to include your CSS framework of choice over a CDN (Content Delivery Network).
+Instead, I would search for instructions on how to include your CSS framework over a CDN (Content Delivery Network).
 This means you will include the CSS with a `<link>` tag in your HTML file like this:

 ```html
 <!DOCTYPE html>